vinceingithub/UT99-Patched/README.txt

 Thank you for choosing Vince's Canned Unreal Tournament!

-This is a pre-patched version of the Steam release Unreal Tournament 1999 for Agora Road frag nights.
+This is a pre-patched version of the Steam release of Unreal Tournament 1999 for Agora Road frag nights.

 CHANGES:
 + Removed bloat items